Safety Toolkits

 So here’s a typical list of the sort of steps involved:

 - We find out what YOU want as the end result.
-(This sounds obvious, but some consultants like to use stock solutions).
+(This sounds obvious, but we do prefer to avoid “stock” solutions).

 - We identify the obstacles and time-frames you have.
 Also, what you are currently doing/have not been doing.